-Mendoza, a provincial capital of approximately one million people, gives students a chance to fully immerse themselves in Argentine life.
+Mendoza, a provincial capital of approximately one million people, is a location that provides students the opportunity to fully immerse themselves in Argentine life.
 Long renowned for its world-class wines, Mendoza has become the center of Argentina’s wine industry, and because of its proximity to the mountains, a center for adventure tourism.

-A friendly city with sunny skies, a dry desert climate and broad sycamore-lined streets, much of Mendocino life is lived outdoors in plazas, parks and sidewalk cafés, where students have many opportunities for meeting and getting to know Argentines.
+A bustling city with a pleasant, dry desert climate and broad sycamore-lined streets, much of Mendocino life is lived outdoors in plazas, parks and sidewalk cafés, where students have many opportunities for meeting and getting to know Argentines.

-In addition, Mendoza provides quick access to interesting outlying villages, mountains and rural recreational areas and is just a one hour flight from Santiago, Chile.
+In addition, Mendoza provides easy access to interesting outlying villages, mountains and rural recreational areas and is just a one hour flight from Santiago, Chile.

 About the Program